 Saint Luke’s believes in health care for all.
 That’s why we’re proud to be recognized as an Equality Leader by the Human Rights Campaign for our commitment to providing equitable, inclusive care to lesbian, gay, bisexual, and transgender (LGBTQ) patients.
-In fact, all five metro hospitals earned the designation in 2015-16: Saint Luke's Hospital, Saint Luke's East Hospital, Saint Luke's North Hospital, Saint Luke's South Hospital, and Saint Luke's Cushing Hospital.
+In fact, all metro hospitals earned the designation in 2015-16: Saint Luke's Hospital, Saint Luke's East Hospital, Saint Luke's North Hospital, and Saint Luke's South Hospital.

 And Saint Luke’s Hospital is the only Kansas City provider to receive the highest possible rating by PROMO for our welcoming policies for LGBTQ patients.

 Are you a member of the LGBTQ community in need of health care?
 Learn about our health care services for transgender and gender non-conforming patients.

 All Saint Luke’s physicians are committed to providing high quality patient-centered care, while respecting our patients’ beliefs and customs.
 As an organization committed to embracing our staff and patient differences, Michael L. Weaver, M.D., FACEP, Medical Director of Clinical Diversity, serves as the Saint Luke’s Health System LGBTQ Patient Advocate.
 In this role, Dr. Weaver is available to answer questions, assist with concerns, and facilitate patient navigation for our gay, lesbian, bisexual, transgender, and questioning patients.
 As patient advocate, he supports all of our acute care hospitals in addition to our ambulatory and specialty services.